 Raw arugula is not just for salads, it can be a great topping for pizzas and nachos and a fantastic addition to sandwiches and wraps.
 And just like collard greens, argula makes for a useful base to green smoothies.
 It has a bright, peppery, tart, and slightly bitter taste that works well in many situations.

 Arugula has high levels of antioxidants, fiber, and phytochemicals.
-It is an excellent source of vitamin K and also contains calcium, vitamin C, iron, folate, potassium, magnesium, and provitamin A.
+It is an excellent source of vitamin K and also contains vitamin C, iron, folate, potassium, magnesium, and provitamin A.

 Lettuce